agile-students-fall2025/4-final-swapbay/UX-DESIGN.md

 - Input fields for **Item Name**, **Category**, **Description**, and **Condition**.
 - Placeholder gray box for uploading an **Item Image**.
 - **Save Item** button adds the new item to the *My Items* inventory.
-- **Cancel** button allows users to return to the previous screen without saving.

 ---